CodeyWaffle/NeckPillowAlarmSoftware-Web-Edition/README.md

 # NeckPillowAlarmSoftware Web Edition
 made with ❤️ by GitHub@CodeyWaffle
-\nMake sure to open it using Bluefy https://codeywaffle.github.io/NeckPillowAlarmSoftware-Web-Edition/
+ Make sure to open it using Bluefy https://codeywaffle.github.io/NeckPillowAlarmSoftware-Web-Edition/